atthakorn/search-engine/readme.md

 Once, crawl complete, the scraped data will be kept at `./data/crawl/*.json`

-Now you can index crawl data by issuing following command
+Now you can index crawler's scraped data by issuing following command

 ```shell
 $ go run cmd/index/main.go